ShakDamj/shakiradamji.com/src/pages/career/2017-ShedCollective.md

 <img src="shed-logo.png" class="cvlogo" alt=''></img>

 <div>
-Small creative agency with a variety of projects and clients.
+The Shed Collective are a small creative agency with a variety of projects and clients.

+Skills:
+- Client workshops
+- Client management
+- UX prototying, research and testing
+- User journey mapping
+- Mentorship

 Worked with Camden CCG to rethink the way GPs find services in their borough.
 Worked with the client to create a new process that allowed commissioners to more easily upload services.
 Tested new designs with commissioners and led meetings with in-house development team to ensure features were achievable within constraints.